dvln/out/README.md

     ...
 ```

-After that all out package output functions (eg: out.Debugf or out.Println)
+After that all "out" package output functions (eg: out.Debugf or out.Println)
-will go to the screen io.Writer and to the log file io.Writer using the default
+will go to the screens io.Writer and to the log file io.Writer using the default
 settings (unless you have adjusted those yourself as below).

-### Adjust the screen verbosity so we see verbose output only
+### Adjust the screen verbosity so we see Verbose level output

+Quick note: by Verbose level output it is meant that the Verbose level and all
+higher levels (higher numbers in the list above) will be shown, ie: Verbose,
+Print, Note, Issue, Error, Fatal.
+If I set the level to Note then only Note,
+Issue, Error and Fatal messages would be displayed to that target.

-You should call this early in your application as only
+One should call any threshold setup (and log file setup and such) early in
-calls after it is done will use the set output level:
+your tool as output will only start flowing at that level after you have set
+it up:

 ```go
     import (